SaiPrakash-Gandla/git_project/README.md

 ----------------------------------------------------------------------
-Configuring user and email globally for all users on a system git config --global user.name "sai krishna" git config --global user.email "intelliqittrainings@gmail.com"
+Configuring user and email globally for all users on a system git config --global user.name "saiprakash" git config --global user.email "gandla.saiprakash@gmail.com"

 -----------------------------------------------------------------------
 On the local machine git uses three sections